Arch-Network/arch-local/README.md

 > If you are still experiencing errors, join our [Discord dev-chat] channel for more support.

 ### Build program
+If everything builds correctly, the `cargo-build-sbf` output should resemble the following:
 ![](.readme_assets/helloworld-build.gif)

 - This will compile the example program into a eBPF ELF file (the executable format expected by the Arch virtual machine).
 You'll find the generated shared object file at: `./target/deploy/helloworldprogram.so`